Zeioth/vim-doxygen/README.md

 * Record a cool video.

 ## Bugs
+* Clone only if the destiny directory doesn't exist already.
+This will save useless requests to github.
-* On clone, we must delete the .git directory and similar, to avoid problems.
+* After cloning, we should delete the .git directory and similar, to avoid problems.
 * The bootstrap version seems outdated.
-We should distribute a default doxyfile.
+We should distribute a default doxyfile for now.
-* Clone only if the directory doesn't exist already.

 ## Improvements
 * If the user tries to open the doxigen web and it has not been generated yet, echo an error.